Sorry, you need to enable JavaScript to visit this website.

 Skip to main content

-OVER HALF OF THE 700,000 ROHINGYA REFUGEES ARE CHILDREN.
+OVER HALF OF THE 700,000 ROHINGYA REFUGEES ARE CHILDREN

-It has been six years since over 700,000 Rohingya refugees fled violence in Myanmar to seek safety in Bangladesh.
+It has been over six years since over 700,000 Rohingya refugees fled violence in Myanmar to seek safety in Bangladesh.

 Most arrived in a state of shock, grief and exhaustion, carrying nothing but the clothes on their back.
 Now the humanitarian situation is reaching its breaking point.
 For six years, Rohingya refugee children have gone without formal education, parents and caregivers have gone without employment, and all refugees have become more vulnerable to deaths and injuries from large-scale fires, flooding, and rising insecurity than ever before.